eXpandFramework/Reactive.XAF/src/Modules/ModelViewInheritance/Readme.md

 The `ModuleViewInheritance` module replaces the generator layer of a view by composing multiple unrelated view model differences.

 ## Details
-The module extends the model views nodes with the `IModelObjectViewMergedDifferences` interface to allow model view differences composition.
+This is a platform agnostic module that extends the model views nodes with the `IModelObjectViewMergedDifferences` interface to allow model view differences composition.

 ![image](https://user-images.githubusercontent.com/159464/50849204-f80e3b00-137e-11e9-8c6c-0a93edffb954.png)